-Incentives drive sales, and one of the most common incentives businesses offer their sales rep is commission.
+Incentives drive sales, and one of the most common incentives businesses offer their sales reps is commission.
+But how much should a sales rep make?

 Commission is a type of compensation earned based on job performance.
 A commission based role entails hitting a certain benchmark – be it sales made, workers recruited, or services sold – to get a monetary reward.